 Introduction.
 Our executive compensation programs are designed to recognize an executive's scope of responsibilities, leadership ability and effectiveness in achieving key performance goals and objectives.
 As an executive's level of responsibility within Avient increases, so does the percentage of total compensation that is linked to performance in the form of variable compensation.
 Thus, the majority of the total direct compensation is performance-based and not guaranteed.
 We also provide various retirement and benefit programs and modest, business-related benefits.
 The chart below provides a picture of all elements of the total target direct compensation provided to our Named Executive Officers (also referred to as NEOs).
-Detailed information follows the chart below.
-In the case of the CEO, compensation information for Mr. Patterson was used.
+Detailed information follows the charts below.

-Base Salary Annual Incentive Long-Term Incentive

-To attract and retain talent Drives the achievement of key business results on an annual basis Directly ties the interests of NEOs to our shareholders

-Fixed base of cash compensation Performance-based and not guaranteed Helps retain key talent and a majority is performance-based and not guaranteed

-Weighting Weighting Weighting
+Base Salary Annual Incentive Long-Term Incentive To attract and retain talent Drives the achievement of key business results on an annual basis Directly ties the interests of NEOs to our shareholders Fixed base of cash compensation Performance-based and not guaranteed Helps retain key talent and a majority is performance-based and not guaranteed Weighting 15%-CEO 28%-CFO 32%-Other NEOs Weighting 18%-CEO 21%-CFO 22%-Other NEOs Weighting 67%-CEO 51%-CFO 46%-Other NEOs

-14%-CEO 18%-CEO 68%-CEO

-29%-CFO 22%-CFO 49%-CFO

-32%-Other NEOs 22%-Other NEOs 46%-Other NEOs